symfony-cmf/symfony-cmf-docs/getting-started/routing.rst

 Getting the Route
 ~~~~~~~~~~~~~~~~~

-The repository to use can be configured to best suit each implementation's
+The provider to use can be configured to best suit each implementation's
-needs, and must implement the ``RouteRepositoryInterface``.
+needs, and must implement the ``RouteProviderInterface``.
 As part of this
 bundle, an implementation for `PHPCR-ODM <https://github.com/doctrine/phpcr-odm>`_
 is provided, but you can easily create your own, as the Router itself is
 storage agnostic.
-The default repository loads the route at the path in the
+The default provider loads the route at the path in the
 request and all parent paths to allow for some of the path segments being
 parameters.